Don’t forget these 5 items when shopping for hurricane supplies

-JACKSONVILLE, Fla. – Now is the time to start stocking up on storm supplies.
-Most Floridians know the drill and already have plenty of the essentials on hand.
-But there are a number of items you may need that don’t necessarily come to mind at the store.
+JACKSONVILLE, Fla. – It’s never too early to start stocking up on storm supplies.
+Most Floridians know the drill and already have plenty of the essentials on hand, but there are a number of items you may need that don’t necessarily come to mind at the store.

 That’s where the Build-A-Kit That Fits program comes in.
 The initiative, a partnership between News4Jax and Ace Hardware, is designed to help you get an early start on hurricane preparations, tailor shopping lists to fit your needs and save money while you’re at it.

-News4Jax and Ace Hardware looked at what items were in demand in the days leading up to and after past storms.
+News4Jax and Ace Hardware looked at what items were in demand in the days leading up to and after Hurricane Irma struck Florida.
 The list of top sellers included supplies like rope, gas cans, tub stoppers, charcoal and extension cords.

 Of course, you still need the classic provisions, from batteries to bottled water to sandbags.
 But with Build-A-Kit That Fits, you can save yourself the headache of making countless trips to the crowded store for last-minute purchases.